 Larne Borough Council monitors monthly average concentrations of NO_2 using passive diffusion tubes located at 8 relevant sites including adjacent to Ballylumford Power Station as well as at roadsides.
-See Appendix 4 - Map 1 for location of diffusion tubes.
+See Appendix 3 - Map 1 for location of diffusion tubes.

 A passive diffusion tube is a clear plastic tube open at one end with the closed end containing an absorbent for the gas, in this case NO_2 , to be monitored.
-See figure 1 below.
+See Figure 1 over.
 Each tube is exposed for one month, resealed and then returned to the laboratory for analysis.
 Analysis was carried out by Lambeth Scientific Services, a UKAS accredited laboratory.
 Their trained staff operate rigorous quality control to UKAS standards ensuring the integrity of all results.
 The average ambient NO_2 concentration over the month is subsequently reported in $\mu g/m^3$ and ppb.

 Diffusion tubes are subject to variance and bias (over read or under read) based on the methods of preparation and analysis by individual laboratories.
-A number of studies are carried out each year on NO_2 tubes prepared and analysed by Lambeth Scientific Services to determine, bias adjustment.
-The most studies (eight) were carried out in 2002 giving a bias of 1.15 compared to concentrations obtained from co-located automatic analysers.
-This was also the highest bias adjustment found since 2000 and therefore will give a worst-case scenario results.
-A bias factor of 1.15 has therefore been applied to the measured result to take account of the variance.
+A number of studies are carried out each year on NO2 tubes prepared and analysed by Lambeth Scientific Services to determine, bias adjustment.
+The most studies (nine) were carried out in 2005 giving a bias of 1.217 compared to concentrations obtained from co-located automatic analysers.
+A bias factor of 1.217 has therefore been applied to the measured result to take account of the variance.

 In accordance with GB Government Guidance LAQM TG(03) where measured data has been collected the concentrations will need to be adjusted for the relevant year.
-The projected annual average NO2 concentration for 2005 has been derived using the correction factors detailed in the technical guidance.
+There is no projected annual average NO_2 concentrations for 2007 as results have yet to be received.

-Lambeth Scientific Services have advised that exceedance of the 105 ppb (200ug/m3) 1 hour mean standard is likely if the annual mean concentration exceeds 21 ppb (40ug/m3).
+Lambeth Scientific Services have advised that exceedance of the 150ppb 1 hour mean standard is likely if the annual mean concentration exceeds 21 ppb (40ug/m3).
 This is applied only to the annual average concentration and not on month-by-month diffusion tube measurement.
 Defra guidance states that the 60 ug/m3 annual mean can be used as an adequate proxy for the hourly mean objective (200ug/m3).
-The annual average concentrations for 2004 from available data and projected concentrations for 2005 are shown in Table 4 over page.
+The annual average concentrations for 2005 and 2006 from available data are shown in Tables 4 and 5 over page.
 All available monthly results are summarised in Appendix 1.